arvamalpani/arvamalpani.github.io/README.md

-# 👋 Hi, I'm Arva Malpani
+# 👋 Hi, well who gives a fuck, Enjoy!

 📚 Undergraduate at the **University of Nottingham**, pursuing **BSc Finance, Accounting & Management (with placement year)**.
 🏅 Awarded the **UBC Outstanding International Student Scholarship**.